Carter the Unstoppable Sex Machine

-Carter the Unstoppable Sex Machine (also known as Carter USM or simply Carter) was an English indie rock band formed in 1987 by singer Jim "Jim Bob" Morrison and guitarist Les "Fruitbat" Carter.
+Carter the Unstoppable Sex Machine (also known as Carter USM or simply Carter) were an English indie rock band formed in 1987 by singer Jim "Jim Bob" Morrison and guitarist Les "Fruitbat" Carter.
 They made their name with a distinctive style of power pop, fusing samples, sequenced basses and drum machines with rock 'n' roll guitars and off-beat wordplay-loaded lyrics.
-They reached the height of their fame in 1992.
-Over the following years the band took on new members, reaching a six-piece, but struggled to regain their earlier popularity.
+They reached the height of their fame in 1992–1993.
+Over the following years the band took on new members, reaching a six-piece.
 They initially split up in 1998 after releasing seven albums.

+In 2007, Carter USM reformed and continued to perform a small number of shows annually, without releasing any new material, until amicably splitting again at the end of 2014.

 History

 Starting out: 1987–1990

 Based in Lambeth in South London, England, Carter and Morrison originally played in an indie band called Jamie Wednesday, which released two singles: "Vote For Love" and "We Three Kings of Orient Aren't".
-Carter the Unstoppable Sex Machine was formed on 6 August 1987 when Carter and Morrison were the only band members to turn up for a charity gig at the London Astoria, and went on stage to perform as a duo with backing tapes.
+Carter the Unstoppable Sex Machine were formed on 6 August 1987 when Carter and Morrison were the only band members to turn up for a charity gig at the London Astoria, and went on stage to perform as a duo with backing tapes.
 The debut single, "A Sheltered Life", was released later in 1988 on the Big Cat label, but it was not until the second single, "Sheriff Fatman", was released in 1989 that the band began to receive recognition.
 That song was followed by the album 101 Damnations – a critical account of life south of the River Thames, full of black humour, cynicism, wordplay and puns.
 The album reached number 29 on the UK Albums Chart.

 The band's gigs became well known for a wall of white stage lights that threw off enormous heat and contributed to the sweaty, stage-diving crowd scenes that became part of the band's image.
 Such scenes are depicted in the video In Bed With Carter, filmed at the Brixton Academy.